djw4/website/content/configure-pushover-with-znc-push.md

 ---
 date: 2019-01-16
-title: "Configing Pushover with ZNC-Push on Centos 7"
+title: Configing Pushover with ZNC-Push on Centos 7
 category: posts
 ---